 Make your own sweet and spicy all-purpose hot sauce at home with chopped pineapple and jalapeno peppers.
-Here is the recipe.
+You will absolutely love it!

 Well, maybe both beer and hot sauce.
 But that's just me!